moyano83/High-Performance-Spark/README.md

     * In memory as deserialized java objects: The faster, but less efficient
     * As serialized data: Converts objects into streams of bytes before sending them to the network.
 Adds overhead in deserializing the object before using it, more CPU intensive and memory efficient.
     * On disk: When the RDD is too large to be stored in memory we can use this type, it is the slowest, but more resilient to failures.
-Sometimes there is no other choice if the RDD is too massive.
+Sometimes there is no other choice if the RDD is too big.

 To define which type of memory management to use, we call the `persist()` method on the RDD (defaults to deserialized in memory java objects).
 An RDD can be created in 3 ways: by transforming an existing RDD, from a SparkContext or by converting a DataFrame or Dataset.
 A SparkContext represents the connection between the cluster and the running spark application, it can create RDD through `parallelize` or `createRDD` methods, or by reading from stable storage like HDFS, text files.